jasonbayton/11ty/_src/support.md

   <div class="service-text">
     <h3>Complete mobility management</h3>

-**Is the thought of managing your fleet or Android and/or ChromeOS devices giving you a headache?**
+**Is the thought of managing your fleet of Android and/or ChromeOS devices a bit daunting?**

 Offload the day-to-day management of your Google estate in its entirety.
 I'll handle onboarding, offboarding, BAU activities and provide a comfortable SLA for all requests.

-Device management starts at **£0.60 per device**, per month, billed annually (**£7.20**), and decreases by commitment duration (12-60 months).
+Device management is available at **£0.60 per device**, per month, billed annually (**£7.20**), and decreases by commitment duration (12-60 months).
 This includes the device management licence for Android.

 Optional enhanced support is available on request.